 When outreach is conducted the same way, every single time, that repetition creates prospecting ‘muscle memory’ just like the golf swing.
 Reps don’t even have to think about what to do when they gain the experience and confidence to execute calls flawlessly.
 It’s called being unconsciously competent.
 And that right there is the magic.

 The best way to help your reps conquer their fears is through knowledge.
 Stop telling them what to do.
-Start showing them and then help them master the “how to”.
+Help them master the “how to”.
 Once you remove the guesswork, the fear will diminish.
-They will become unconsciously competent and amazing results will ensue.